rodm/gradle-teamcity-plugin/README.md

 TeamCity server, and tasks to start and stop the server and default agent.
 * `com.github.rodm.teamcity-agent` - Provides tasks to package the Agent side of a TeamCity plugin.

+### Configurations

+The two plugins add the following configurations.

+* `teamcity` : The `teamcity` configuration is used to define dependencies required at compile time but not to be included in the plugin.
+By default the plugins add the `agent-api` and `server-api` depenencies when the `java` plugin is also applied.
+* `agent` : The `agent` configuration is used to define additional dependencies to be included in the agent plugin lib directory when used with the agent plugin.
+When used with the server plugin the dependencies are added to the agent directory of the plugin archive.
+* `server` : The `server` configuration is used to define additional dependencies to be include in the server plugin lib directory when used with the server plugin.
+* `plugin` : The `plugin` configuration is used by the agent plugin when publishing the agent plugin archive.

 ### Extension Properties

 The following properties are defined in the `teamcity` configuration block.
 The version property controls the version of